AdobeDocs/commerce-merchant-services.en/help/payment-services/transactions.md

 On the _Admin_ sidebar, go to **[!UICONTROL Sales]** > **[!UICONTROL Payment Services]** > **[!UICONTROL Transactions]** to see the transactions for your orders.

 ![Order payment statuses in the Admin](assets/order-payment-status-report.png) REPLACE

+## Security

+The information provided in the Transactions report is intended only for merchant use.
+It should not be shared with customers or other potential fraudsters.
+Transactions information could be used to bypass security checks or place orders that result in chargebacks.

 ## Select data source